Sec. Water and Wastewater Management

 Over the same period from 1970 to today when U.S. coastal populations have risen dramatically, there have been shifts in structural controls used for stormwater management reflecting various regulatory, technological, and economic drivers (Anderson et al., 2002; National Research Council (NRC), 2008; McPhillips and Matsler, 2018).
 In many cases, conventional stormwater pipes and conveyances discharging directly to receiving water bodies, often termed “gray” stormwater infrastructure, have fallen out of favor due to unintended consequences associated with the drastic alteration of stream-flows and water quality (e.g., Walsh et al., 2005).
 Where space was available, and where encouraged by stormwater control regulations passed primarily since the 1980s, preference shifted to softer engineering controls, or “green” infrastructure that aims to alleviate changes in water flows and quality post-development, while simultaneously providing other potential societal benefits.
 While there are a number of emerging green structural stormwater BMPs, such as constructed wetlands, bioswales, and infiltration basins, stormwater ponds are currently the most widely used for peak flow reduction and runoff treatment (National Research Council (NRC), 2008).

 In the coastal plain regions, which are characterized by relatively shallow water tables and low hydraulic gradients, stormwater ponds with a permanent pool, typically referred to as wet detention ponds, dominate and are widely visible landscape features.
-For example, demonstrating the proliferation of stormwater ponds during development, an estimated 10,000 wet detention ponds have been surveyed in urban areas in southwest Florida, most being constructed since 1980 (Thomas and Lucius, 2016), and there are over 14,000 stormwater ponds in the 20 coastal counties of North Carolina (Gona, 2016).
+For example, demonstrating the proliferation of stormwater ponds during development, an estimated 10,000 wet detention ponds have been surveyed in urban areas in southwest Florida, most being constructed since 1980 (Thomas and Lucius, 2016).
+In the 20 coastal counties of North Carolina, stormwater ponds are the most commonly selected stormwater control measure on post-construction stormwater permits, although the number of ponds is yet unknown (Gona, 2016; NC DEQ personal communication, 2021).
 In a study of 511 ponds in SC, wet detention was the most frequently used type (Drescher et al., 2007).
 Further, analysis of aerial imagery-based inventories of wet detention ponds has found about 100 ponds were created per year on average in both the Myrtle Beach and Charleston metropolitan areas of SC between 1994 and 2013, with annual rates of change in pond area roughly tracking the rate of change of total developed land area (Smith et al., 2018).
 Ponds are often a highlighted feature of residential developments that have been designed over the past few decades (Figure 2).

 Figure 2.
 Land use transitions to residential development highlight the use of wet detention ponds for stormwater management in the coastal zone.
 Upper panel: outside Charleston, South Carolina, 33°3'33.01“N, 80°8'48.85”W in the Sawmill Branch Creek watershed (HUC12: 030502010601); lower panel: outside Boca Raton, FL, 26°30'35.22“N, 80°11'29.72”W, in the Hillsborough Canal watershed (HUC12: 030902061101).
 Stormwater ponds in the two developed panels to the right side are visible in the form of dark areas surrounded by homes/buildings.
 In the upper-right panel, two large ponds are visible near the center, while many ponds (round or elongated) are visible in the lower-right panel.
 Upper-right panel, through partial cloud cover, also shows expansion of new developments with clear cutting and re-grading of the pre-existing managed-forested landscapes, and a borrow pit is found in the top-left corner.
 The lower-left panel also shows (at bottom-center) prior agricultural use of ponds.

 Green stormwater infrastructure provides a host of potential ecosystem services, although these have been mostly unquantified (Prudencio and Null, 2018).
 Traditionally engineered with the objective to control flooding, stormwater ponds act as reservoirs to collect water and soil erosion from the surrounding landscape and to dampen the storm pulse to receiving water bodies.
 This function is important for integrity of downstream structures, and ecosystems therein (Persson and Wittgren, 2003).
-Over time, it has been shown that ponds can serve many functions; they provide ecological habitat for birds and aquatic life (Hassall and Anderson, 2015; Greenfield et al., 2018), either trap or act as a gateway for the transport of various environmental pollutants to receiving bodies (Van Metre et al., 2000; Thapalia et al., 2010), sequester carbon (Schroer et al., 2018), provide cultural and ecosystem services (Moore and Hunt, 2012), and can serve as a valued, aesthetic feature of a community (Ghermandi and Fichtman, 2015).
+Over time, it has been shown that ponds can serve many functions; they provide ecological habitat for birds and aquatic life (Hassall and Anderson, 2015; Greenfield et al., 2018), either trap or act as a gateway for the transport of various environmental pollutants to receiving bodies (Van Metre et al., 2000; Hathaway et al., 2009; Thapalia et al., 2010; Koch et al., 2014; Gold et al., 2017b; McCabe et al., 2021), sequester carbon (Schroer et al., 2018), provide cultural and ecosystem services (Moore and Hunt, 2012), and can serve as a valued, aesthetic feature of a community (Ghermandi and Fichtman, 2015).
 By averting and storing runoff on-site, ponds open up the possibility for rainwater use, such as for landscape irrigation, saltwater intrusion barriers, drinking water aquifer recharge, augmentation of potable water reservoirs, non-potable water use in buildings, and baseflow augmentation to improve freshwater habitat and recreational use depending on water quality and need (Grebel et al., 2013).
 Stormwater ponds therefore serve as a public good, although they are often privately owned and managed.
 How ponds perform hydrologically and biogeochemically influence how they are viewed as either environmental assets or liabilities.

 In this review, we aim to illustrate that the water quality and quantity functions of stormwater ponds, as an environmental engineered landscape feature, have important implications for the social and ecological systems of the southeastern United States, and vice-versa, that require further multidisciplinary study.
 The case for recognizing stormwater infrastructure as a social-ecological system has been made recently (e.g., Flynn and Davidson, 2016), and the southeastern U.S. coastal plain region offers a unique hydrogeologic, ecologic, and socio-political setting to study the functioning of stormwater ponds and their impact on coastal ecosystem services.
 Here, discussion of “stormwater ponds” is in specific reference to “wet detention basins.”
 We recognize that other designs such as dry detention basins also provide similar services, but dry basins are ephemeral in their water-holding characteristics, usually due to higher soil permeability and/or deeper water table conditions.
 Thus, dry basins operate differently to affect the routing of stormwater and fate of contaminants in the landscape (Ellis et al., 2014).
 We focus on the southeastern Atlantic coastal plain within NC, SC, GA, and FL, as well as the FL peninsula because of cohesiveness in landscape topography, ecology and land management (Figure 1).
 Namely, the region spans the U.S. Environmental Protection Agency Level III Ecoregions of the Middle Atlantic Coastal Plain (NC, SC), Southern Coastal Plain (GA, FL), and Southern FL Coastal Plain.
 The region is also identified as the Southeast region for the U.S. EPA/NOAA Coastal Change Analysis Program and comprises the Outer Coastal Plain and Florida Peninsula Land Resource Areas defined by the U.S. Department of Agriculture Natural Resources Conservation Service.